Our Privacy Notice

 Transfers of personal information outside of the European Economic Area (EEA) to a country that has not been granted a finding of adequacy either by the EC or the UK regulator will be carried out using ‘appropriate safeguards’, i.e. Binding Corporate Rules (BCR), Standard Contract Clauses (SCC) (also known as Model Contract Clauses) supported by the UK Addendum, or an International Data Transfer Agreement (IDTA) supported by a Transfer Risk Assessment (TRA) (as required under UK law).
 Alternatively, we may rely on approved Codes of Conduct (once published by the UK regulator), or we will seek your consent (where appropriate) on a case-by-case basis.

-What are my data subject rights?
+What are your data subject rights?

 We support your data subject rights concerning the processing of your information under the DPA 2018 and the UK GDPR, including your: